Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Like reaaaallllly slow … and laggy … and slow

-I was contemplating my ssh visual lag until my two remaining braincells reconnected and realized all my traffic was still being routed through the switch and that all the +9M packets that were composing my network traffic over the past few hours had been bottlenecked at 100 Mbps.
+I was contemplating my ssh visual lag until my two remaining brain cells reconnected and realized all my traffic was still being routed through the switch and that all the +9M packets that were composing my network traffic over the past few hours had been bottlenecked at 100 Mbps.

-I was sleep deprived your honor.
+I was sleep deprived, your honor.

 Turns out linux’s network management favors wired connections over wireless when available.
 So as soon as the switch became available all my ethernet traffic had stopped going over my wireless interface (`wlp3s0`) and was instead routed through my wired interface (`enp2s0`).

 It turns out 100Mbps is enough for browsing ~reddit~ "the web" and [Australia](https://www.reddit.com/r/AskAnAustralian/comments/1tdr1lf/high_speed_internet/) but not enough for ssh visual forwarding of ASIC floorplans.

-At least we know one thing: it works ...
-Or at least, I think it works.
+At least we know one thing: it works!
+(Or at least, I think it works. )

 The moment of truth will be around the 15th of November 2026 when I get the chips back from the fab: let’s see if it stands up to being silicon proven.

-### A very custom homelab
+### The Coffee Shop family

 For those not familiar with the term, "running a home lab" is the hobby of setting up and running a small datacenter tucked between the kitchen and the bedroom.
 It is also, as marriage counselors can attest to, a sign that the wife is a saint and that their marriage will be fine (allegedly).